Adam-Fordyce/wp-fast-init/roles/setup_nginx/README.md

-# setupNginx - Role to install nginx on a remote server
+# setup_nginx: - Role to install nginx on a remote server

 ## Introduction